Florida First Capital Finance logo

 The company offers a comprehensive suite of SBA 504 loan products including commercial real estate purchases/construction/expansion, machinery and equipment financing, commercial debt refinancing, green efficiency loans, and bridge financing.
 They also administer specialty programs like the Rebuild Florida Business Loan Fund (resiliency working capital) and the Florida Recycling Loan Program.
 Current SBA 504 rates (March 2026) range from 5.61% to 5.78% for terms between 10 and 25 years, with 25- and 20-year loans funding monthly and 10-year loans funding bimonthly.

-What distinguishes Florida First Capital is their regional focus and specialized loan products tailored to specific economic sectors and state initiatives.
+What distinguishes Florida First Capital is their regional focus and listed loan products tailored to specific economic sectors and state initiatives.
 They provide up to 90% financing on qualified projects, offer both standard and refinance options without requiring business expansion, and maintain active partnerships with realtors, brokers, economic developers, credit unions, and lenders.
 Their case studies showcase diverse borrowers including veteran-owned breweries, hospitality properties, tile retailers, tackle manufacturers, and family businesses.

 The company is best suited for established small business owners with existing operations seeking long-term, fixed-rate financing for significant capital investments.
 The primary caveat is that SBA 504 loans require substantial equity investment (typically 10% minimum), longer approval timelines than conventional loans, and eligibility restrictions based on business type, size, and use of proceeds.
 This is not a fast-funding option and requires substantial documentation and underwriting.